 Prohibition Against Use of Material Non-Public Information

-Foundation Staff shall comply with all laws and regulations relating to the use and communication of material non-public information.
+Foundation Personnel shall comply with all laws and regulations relating to the use and communication of material non-public information.
 The employee's duty is generally defined as not to trade while in possession of, nor communicate, material non-public information in breach of a duty or if the information is misappropriated.

 Responsibilities of Supervisor

-Foundation Staff with supervisory responsibility shall exercise reasonable supervision over those subordinate employees subject to his/her control, to prevent any violation by such persons of applicable statutes, regulations, or provisions of the Policy Statement.
+Foundation Personnel with supervisory responsibility shall exercise reasonable supervision over those subordinate employees subject to his/her control, to prevent any violation by such persons of applicable statutes, regulations, or provisions of the Policy Statement.

 The definition of "personal transaction" includes transactions by or for immediate family members or any other person who receives financial support from the employee and transactions executed in accounts in which the employee has sufficient influence to cause a transaction to be performed.
 Involvement in Investment Clubs is included under this definition.
 Transactions are considered "related" regardless of whether the Foundation transaction is in the underlying security while the employee's transaction is in an option, convertible security, or other derivative security thereof, or vice versa, and regardless of whether the Foundation and the employee are on the same side of the market (buy/buy; long/long; short/short) or opposite sides (buy/sell; long/short).